| |

 Pierre Marcolini

-The most celebrated chocolatier added ice cream to his list of specialties, and we’re not complaining!
-With customized ice cream and sorbet pops of coconut, dark chocolate, and Madagascar Vanilla, you can choose your dip from a variety of rich chocolates and salted caramels mixed with roasted hazelnuts and fleur de sel.
-After all, a chocolatier’s ice cream store will offer the richest and creamiest of chocolates!
+The most celebrated Belgian chocolatier in Paris adds ice cream to his repertoire, and the results are exactly as luxurious as you would expect.
+Customized ice cream and sorbet pops of coconut, dark chocolate, and Madagascar vanilla can be dipped in a range of rich chocolates and salted caramels mixed with roasted hazelnuts and fleur de sel.
+A true indulgence.

 Address: 109 Rue du Bac, 7th Arrondissement